-In 2014, CPNRD began inserting the In Perspective Newsletter in the District's 12 local newspapers and continued mailing 1,300 copies and emailing 230 to landowners who have requested or are live out-of-state.
+2014: The NRD began to insert the newsletter in the District's 12 local newspapers.
+Staff continued to mail 1,300 copies and email 230 digital editions.
 Previously, the newsletter was mailed only to landowners in Phase II/III GWMAs and other agencies reaching 6,500 households.

+2023: With the merger of several local newspapers and decline in printed subscriptions, newsletters inserted in newspapers was reduced from 38,650 to 30,580.
+1,227 are mailed and 201 are emailed.

+Brochures

 Brochures are available for all NRD programs.
-Displays providing information about NRD programs are provided in the NRD lobby and at local conferences, agricultural trade shows, etc.
+Displays provide information about NRD programs in the NRD lobby and at local events, conferences, agricultural trade shows, etc.

-Identity
+Branding

-In 2008, NARD adopted the Protecting Lives, Protecting Property, Protecting the Future slogan used by the NRDs in public outreach efforts.
-In 2015, CPNRD provided \$3,710 towards an hour-long video- Keeping Nebraska Local: A Unique Approach to Resource Management, produced by NETV featuring Nebraska's NRDs.
-CPNRD director Mick Reynolds narrated the Program.
-In 2016, CPNRD designed a new logo.
-In 2017, Red Thread developed a branding video for CPNRD that is used for outreach and educational events.
-In 2019, Mayhew Signs was hired to design and install an 8-foot double-sided aluminum outdoor sign with the NRD's logo and slogan in the amount of \$13,716.
+2008: NARD adopted Protecting Lives, Protecting Property, Protecting the Future as the slogan to be used by the NRDs in public outreach efforts.

+2015: CPNRD provided \$3,710 towards a 1-hour video-Keeping Nebraska Local: A Unique Approach to Resource Management, produced by NETV featuring Nebraska's NRDs.
+Director Mick Reynolds narrated it.

+2016: The NRD's new logo was designed.
+It is utilized for marketing, promotions & advertising.

+2017: Red Thread, Lincoln, developed a branding video for used for outreach and educational events.
+Cost:

+2019: Mayhew Signs was hired to design and install an 8' double-sided aluminum outdoor sign with the NRD's logo and slogan.
+Cost: \$13,716

+2020: An audio jingle was produced by World Wide Audio Media/Creative Radio.
+The jingle is included in the NRD's radio, television and digital ads and radio programs.
+Cost: \$1,800